Black women in London facing ‘crisis’ as higher femicide rates revealed

 Femicide broadly refers to the killing of a woman or girl because of her gender, highlighting the issue of violence targeted specifically at females.

-The ex-partner of Ms Christodoulou and father of her children, Leon Murray, was charged with her murder and pleaded guilty to manslaughter on May 8.
-However, the Crown Prosecution Service is still pursuing the count of murder at Wood Green Crown Court.

-Her younger sister Chanel Vasiliou, 31, from London, told the PA news agency that there needs to be “tougher laws against men committing violence or murder against women”.

-Southall Black Sisters, an organisation dedicated to assisting society’s most marginalised victims of abuse, said that while the findings are “really shocking,” it sadly does not come as a surprise that there’s a disproportionate impact on black women.
+Southall Black Sisters, an organisation dedicated to assisting society’s most marginalised victims of abuse, said that while the findings are “really shocking,” it sadly does not come as a surprise that there is a disproportionate impact on black women.

 The figures have been obtained by the PA news agency from the Metropolitan Police in a Freedom of Information request.
 They show that: